 Acne affects teens and adults of all ages.
 It happens when oil secreted by sebaceous glands clogs the hair follicle.
 Bacteria infect the clogged follicle and cause pimples.

 - Acne Scar Removal

-Detailed information on different techniques for acne scar removal, including dermabrasion, chemical peels, collagen injections, laser resurfacing, punch grafts, and autologous fat transfer
+Detailed information on different methods for acne scar removal.
+These include dermabrasion, chemical peels, collagen injections, laser resurfacing, punch grafts, and autologous fat transfer.

 - Acoustic Neuroma